hwakabh/bennu-official.page/README.md

 ## Using build artifacts
 By leveraging docker compose, you can start containers, nginx/gunicorn/mysql, all at once. \
-So you can easily emulate production application behaviors in your local environment, with pulling build artifacts from [GHCR(GitHub Container Registry) as packages](https://github.com/hwakabh/bennu-official/pkgs/container/bennu-official).
+So you can easily emulate production application behaviors in your local environment, by pulling build artifacts from [GHCR(GitHub Container Registry) as packages](https://github.com/hwakabh/bennu-official/pkgs/container/bennu-official).

 ```shell
 # Starts all containers with compose.yml